You can listen to the article (narrated by a real person):

 Equipped with that, you can start coming up with new ideas & planning your future campaigns that’ll generate even higher results.

-Now that you’ve learn the foundations of email marketing it’s time for you to act.
+Now that you’ve learned the foundations of email marketing it’s time for you to act.

 You can do all of this inside of one single tool.
 And it’s completely free for 30 days – no credit card required.